pwn-college/pwn-college.github.io/index.md

 - We host [practice problems on our infrastructure](https://cse466.pwn.college).
 - We answer questions about pwn.college on [the public google group](https://groups.google.com/g/pwn-college-users).

+**Stream Schedule (NOTE: PLEASE make sure to watch all the module videos before the Wednesday stream!):**
+- Extended module Q&A, auxiliary lecturing, and collaborative problem solving: Wednesdays at 4:30pm [on Twitch](https://www.twitch.tv/pwncollege/).
+- Yan's office hours: Mondays at 3:00pm [on Twitch](https://www.twitch.tv/pwncollege/).
+- Connor's office hours: Tuesdays at 2:00pm [on Twitch](https://www.twitch.tv/pwncollege/).

+All streams are open to THE WORLD!
+ASU students will get a private voice channel, but everyone can ask questions on twitch.

 If you have other comments, suggestions, and feedback, please email us at [pwn-college@asu.edu](mailto:pwn-college@asu.edu)!

 # Who is this for? (prerequisites)